n8layer/n8n-nodes-immybot/README.md

 - **Update**: Update settings for an existing user
 - **Delete**: Delete a user by user ID
 - **Get Users**: Retrieve a list of users
+  - _Optional_: Filter by User ID.
+If a User ID is provided, only that user will be returned.

 ### Persons
 - **Create Person**: Create a new person
 - **Delete Person**: Delete a person by person ID
 - **Get People**: Retrieve a list of people
+  - _Optional_: Filter by Person ID.
+If a Person ID is provided, only that person will be returned.

 ## Credentials